-OVERVIEW: Mike Curb, his wife Linda and family move their philanthropy through the Mike Curb Family Foundation.
+OVERVIEW: Mike Curb, his wife Linda and family do their grantmaking through the Mike Curb Family Foundation.
 Curb has bankrolled a number of music programs at colleges and universities around the country including at California State University Northridge, Daytona State College, UCLA, and Bethune-Cookman University.
-Curb has also funded arts and media outfits, and has purchased and restored historically important music sites.
-Curb's philanthropy also involves antipoverty outfits.
+Curb has also funded arts and media organizations, and has purchased and restored historically important music sites.
+Curb's philanthropy also involves antipoverty organizations.
 The foundation's website is limited and provides no clear avenues for getting in touch.

 Apart from higher education, Curb has supported Junior Achievement, where there are two free enterprise centers in Nashville and Los Angeles, as well as KIPP Aspire Academy-San Antonio.

 OTHER: Curb also has an interest in poverty and homelessness and has supported antipoverty efforts in Tennessee.
-One outfit that has been funded is Second Harvest Food Bank.
+One organization that has been funded is Second Harvest Food Bank.
 He also supports churches.

 LOOKING FORWARD: Mike Curb is an active philanthropist.
-It's unclear how much he's worth, but expect more money to continue to stream to his select interest areas.
+It is unclear how much he is worth, but expect more money to continue to stream to his select interest areas.